Hamiltonian Lie algebroids: Open questions, conjectures, outlook

 \subsection{Structure theory of reduced action groupoids}

-The construction of Prop.~\ref{prop:GroupReduce} to reduce an action groupoid by a subgroup is quite simple and straightforward.
+The construction of Proposition~\ref{prop:GroupReduce} to reduce an action groupoid by a subgroup is quite simple and straightforward.
 The question of which Lie groupoids arise in this way, however, is not that simple.

-In Prop.~ \ref{prop:MoritaReduce} we have seen that the reduced groupoid is Morita equivalent to the action groupoid.
+In Proposition~\ref{prop:MoritaReduce} we have seen that the reduced groupoid is Morita equivalent to the action groupoid.
 A proper Lie groupoid is Morita equivalent to an action groupoid of a compact group if and only if it admits a faithful representation on a vector bundle of finite rank \cite{Trentinaglia:2010}.
 But even if this is the case, the Lie groupoid may not arise by reduction.
 For example, every transitive groupoid is equivalent to a gauge groupoid of a principal bundle, which is Morita equivalent to the gauge group, i.e.~to the action groupoid of the trivial action of the gauge group on a point.
 However, not every gauge groupoid arises by reduction.

 In fact, let $P$ be a right $K$-principal bundle over $\tilde{M}$.
 Then the conditions for $\tilde{\Gamma} := \mathrm{Gauge}(P) = (P\times P)/K$ to be the reduction of an action groupoid are the following: \begin{itemize}